woutvanloevezijn/g2-playground/README.md

 Hanbury-Brown-Twiss experiment with pulsed light.
 A quantum dot can be inserted to change the statistics, extinguishing the peak at $\tau=0.$

 ## ` HOM.py`
+This is a work in progress, currently the $\text{g}^2$ of a quantum dot HOM measurement is not accurately repreduced.
 Hong-Ou-Mandel experiment with the pulser.
 A quantum dot can be inserted to change the statistics.
 Please not that the beamsplitter is not modeled using a quantum calculation, the semi-classical model assumes that all photons are indistinguishable.
 Continuous wave light leads to a small dip.
 However only the temporally nearest photons are bunched by the beamsplitter.
 Multiple passes do not work, you cannot build a delay loop.

 # Tips for use